 In this section

 The pesticides are arranged alphabetically by common name of the ingredient and are not listed in order of preference or superiority of pest control.
 These products are registered to control the pests listed.
 However, not all products are registered for all the plants that these pests attack; some products may be phytotoxic to certain plants.
 Check the label to be certain the product you select is registered for the plant and pest that you plan to treat.

-In Washington it is illegal for homeowners to spray plants (or pests) higher than ten feet.
-At greater heights there is too much potential for pesticides to drift into non-target areas (streams, neighbors, pollinators, etc.).
-Where a pest is higher, a professional pesticide applicator should be called or a non-pesticide option should be chosen.
+In Washington, it is illegal for homeowners to spray plants (or pests) at heights greater than ten feet.
+Applications at these heights greatly increase the risk of pesticides drifting into non-target areas such as streams or neighboring yards.
+Where a pest is located at greater heights, a professional pesticide applicator should be called or a non-pesticide option should be chosen.
 Check local regulations in your state.
 For more detailed information on toxicity of pesticides to humans or animals, environmental fate, breakdown products and half-life and other information, consult the Characteristics of Insecticides section in this handbook or the National Pesticide Information Center at http://npic.orst.edu/.